-The 5 roof truss were made up on a jig as you can see here.
+Once the main post and beam frame was up I mad-up the 5 roof rafters on a jig.
 Once completed I would pull a main piece out which enabled the truss to fold into its self making it easier for one man to handle.
-Once hoisted up and positioned on the top of the structure the rafters were lifted up and locked with the last piece, and it worked pretty slick.
+Hoisted up by hand and positioned on the top of the structure the rafters were locked with the last piece, and it worked pretty slick.

 The area to the right would later be boarded over for a storage loft.

 Four years later out of necessity I decided to expand on the shop.
 There was an outfit building a school down at Skatin'.
-It so happened that the head of the job had several motorcycles that I rebuilt for him in return for pouring me a cement pad later on when there was some cement work being done.
+It so happened that the head of the job had several motorcycles that I rebuilt during the winter in return for pouring me a cement pad later on when there was some cement work being done.

-I admired that fine log every time I drove by.
-I could do a lot with a huge cedar like that.
+I admired that huge log every time I drove by, I could do a lot with a cedar like that.

 These two stumbling blocks were easily overcome when time came to start milling.

 I cajoled Pierre Poirier into helping me.
 He had an aged GMC 1 ton pickup and I asked him to come help me move a log one day.
-My tractor is a skookum one yet it strained to lift the 'small' end of the huge log while Pierre backed his truck underneath.
+My tractor is a skookum one yet it strained to lift the small end of the huge log while Pierre backed his truck underneath.
 I let the log down onto his box and his suspension bottomed and his tires flattened out.
-I unhooked and backed up to the butt end and got a secure wrap around and attached it to the bucket and it was all my machine would do to hold it off the ground.
+I unhooked he chain and backed up and got a secure wrap around the huge butt end and attached it to the bucket and it was all my machine would do to hold it off the ground.

-We somehow made the sharp turn into my driveway, at the expense of some of Pierre's body work, and wheeled down and parked at the mill.
-First thing I did was go get my camera, I would probably never get my hands on such a fine log ever again.
-No one ever came looking for it in the end.
-I'm pretty sure the loggers knew what happened to it, no doubt having a good chuckle.
+We made the sharp turn into my driveway, at the expense of some of Pierre's body work, and wheeled down and parked at the mill.
+No one ever came looking for it but I'm pretty sure the loggers knew what happened to it, no doubt having a good chuckle.

 That one log sided the entire shop, and I saved the butt end to make a huge table base.